jhpyle/docassemble/_docs/livehelp.md

   using the [monitor] system, but any other users who use the interview will be able to see the chat history.

-<a name="partner_roles"></a>The `partner_roles` setting allows you to
+<a name="partner_roles"></a>The `partner_roles` setting is used to
 indicate the necessary qualifications of any operator using the [monitor] who will be able to chat with the user.
 For example, if your interview concerns tax law, but the operators logged in to the [monitor] only know about family law and criminal law, then you would not want the user to be able to chat with one of the operators at that time.

 You can set `partner_roles` to either a list of roles (`['tax law', 'estate law']`) or to a single value (`'family law'`).